11 Ways to Optimize Your Online Store's Conversion Rate

 7. Personalize the shopping experience

 Offer product recommendations to individual customers based on their purchasing behaviors and interest, and upsell relevant products with popups when customers add a recommended item to cart.
-Clothing retailer Marine Layer displays complementary items on product pages.
+Marine Layer displays complementary items on product pages.
+This helps customers stay on their website, increases their average order size and, when done correctly, provides a great customer experience.

-Product recommendations boost sales; a study by Salesforce found that when product recommendations are clicked, they comprise 24% of orders and 26% of revenue.
+Product recommendations also boost sales; a study by Salesforce found that when product recommendations are clicked, they comprise 24% of orders and 26% of revenue.
 Also, shoppers that clicked a recommendation were nearly twice as likely to be a repeat visitor to your site.
+So not only is it increasing customer order size, but it’s also helping you create repeat customers.

-You can also take advantage of personalization with your email marketing by sending special offers based on past purchases.
-With the right loyalty program, this is easy to execute and has a strong conversion rate.
+You can also take advantage of personalization with your loyalty programs and email marketing by sending special offers based on past purchases or customer preferences.
+This is easy to execute and has a strong conversion rate.

 Another way to improve your conversion rate is to test your ideas to determine what resonates with your customers.
-Use A/B testing on your website.
+Use A/B testing on your website and emails.
 For example, test checkout configurations to determine which performs better.
 Or use A/B testing on landing pages to measure conversion rates.

 You can also use A/B testing with your marketing efforts.
 A few of the things to test include: